dirtsimple/imposer/README.md

 While we're discussing precedence order, you may find it useful to have an explicit listing of the phases in which `imposer apply` executes:

 * First phase: **load and execute state modules** by converting them to (timestamp-cached) shell scripts that are then `source`d by imposer.
-(The `all_states_loaded` event fires at the end of this phase.)
+(The `all_modules_loaded` event fires at the end of this phase.)
 During this phase, shell blocks are executed, and most non-shell code blocks are accumulated in memory for use by later phases.
 YAML and JSON blocks are converted to `FILTER` commands that generate a jq filter pipeline.
 * Second phase: **generate a JSON specification object** by running the `jq` command on the jq filter pipeline code generated during the previous phase.
 * Third phase: **apply changes to Wordpress** by:
   1. Firing the `before_apply` [shell event](#event-hooks) (which will also generate the `imposer-tweaks` plugin file for any accumulated [code tweaks](#adding-code-tweaks))